Omaha 3rd Grade NAPE Stationary Engineers Practice Test

 Session length

-1 / 400
+1 / 20

-To cool steam into water
+To cool the steam before condensation

 Next Question